American Translators Association: Lewis Galantière Award

+Ungar German Translation Award

+The Ungar German Translation Award is given in odd-numbered years, for a book-length translation from German into English.

 Structure

 ATA divisions provide members with common interests a way to network and receive career updates.
 The divisions offer newsletters, online forums, seminars, conference presentations, and networking sessions.
 ATA offers 22 special interest groups or divisions, based on language or subject-area specialty.
 Any member of the ATA can belong to any division(s).